What will your generation's legacy be?

 In 2032, it will be 150 years since Newcastle was formally granted city status – how will you shape Newcastle’s future?

-If so, and you’re 18-25 from the Newcastle area, apply for this free online programme here!
+If you're a young leader aged 18-25 from the Newcastle area, register your interest for this free online programme here!

 Why take part?

-Newcastle150 is your opportunity to come together as a generation and think through what your generation’s legacy will be.
-As part of a highly diverse group of peers, you will tackle real social challenges facing Newcastle and develop Cultural Intelligence in the process – the ability to cross divides and thrive in multiple cultures.
+Newcastle150 is your opportunity to come together as a generation and think through what your generation's legacy will be.
+As part of a highly diverse group of peers, you will tackle real social challenges facing Newcastle.

 What happens on Newcastle150?

-Over three days, you’ll join a group of 150 people in Newcastle to tackle a pressing challenge your city faces: This year’s challenge is: How do we ensure that by 2032 Newcastle is a city where all of its young people can reach their potential?
+You'll join a group of c100 people in Newcastle to tackle a pressing challenge your city faces.
+This year's challenge is: How can we act together to transform Newcastle into a cleaner, greener place for all?

-You’ll go out into communities, investigate issues, collaborate, hold difficult conversations and work up ideas.
-You’ll test, refine and either implement your ideas or present them to leaders in Newcastle.
+You'll come together online to investigate issues, collaborate, hold difficult conversations and work up ideas.
+You'll test, refine and present them to leaders in Newcastle.

-Newcastle150 is intergenerational, giving you the opportunity to work with around 50 established leaders from across Newcastle, who act as group advisors, speakers and immersion hosts.
+Newcastle150 is inter-generational, giving you the opportunity to work with around 30 established leaders from across Newcastle, who act as group advisors, speakers and immersion hosts.
 The established leaders benefit from seeing the world through your eyes – the next generation.

-The 2020 group came up with nine ideas to address the challenge:
+The 2021 group came up with seven ideas to address the challenge:

 We are looking for leaders from all backgrounds to contribute to Newcastle150 – sharing their insight and, in the process, seeing their city or country through the eyes of the next generation.
 We need speakers, panellists, mentors and immersion hosts.
 If you want to be a contributor, sign up below.